-The Florida Supreme Court came online in February 2013 with limited case filings as part of a live system test.
-Encountering no serious issues, the Supreme Court began accepting live filings on April 1, 2013.
-Later that year, Chief Justice Ricky Polston outlined four improvements to be considered for e-filing in Florida's Courts, including increased Help Desk services; the addition of standardized drop-down menus for filers' two-way portal capabilities; and allowing case documents to be viewed by the filer.
+Court began accepting live filings on April 1, 2013.
+Later that year, Chief Justice Ricky Polston outlined four improvements to be considered for e-filing in Florida's Courts, including increased Help Desk services; the addition of standardized drop-down menus for filers' twoway portal capabilities; and allowing case documents to be viewed by the filer.